 George & Caroline: The Gendered Discourse of a Royal Scandal by Margaret Swanson.
-1n 1820, George IV accused his wife, Caroline, of adultery.
-The middle class defended Caroline while the aristocracy backed George.
-This book examines pamphlets, caricatures, and newspapers from the time to show the changing social context of the period.
+When George IV accused his wife of adultery, the middle class defended her and the aristocracy backed him.

 Poetry and Popular Protest: Peterloo, Cato Street and the Queen Caroline Controversy by John Gardner.
-About the poetry written in response to Peterloo, the 1819 peaceful protest that became a massacre; the Cato Street Conspiracy of 1820; and the Queen Caroline controversy, when the estranged wife of George IV tried to claim her crown.
+About the poetry written in response to the Peterloo massacre, the Cato Street Conspiracy, and the Queen Caroline controversy.

 Indiscretions of the Queen by Jean Plaidy.
 Novel about Queen Caroline from Plaidy's Georgian Saga.